Bacidia rubella: Habitat and distribution

 In the United Kingdom, Bacidia rubella occurs mainly on the bark of mature trees, particularly those with nutrient-rich surfaces such as maple Acer, ash (Fraxinus), and elm (Ulmus).
 It is typically found in parklands, along roadsides, and within woodlands growing on fertile soils.
 On rare occasions, it may also inhabit sheltered gravestones or walls.
 This species is widespread throughout Britain and Ireland but becomes less common in western Scotland and is absent from areas affected by pollution.

 Bacidia rubella is broadly distributed beyond the United Kingdom, occurring across much of lowland central and northern Europe.
 Within the Mediterranean region, it typically occupies montane areas with climates that are more continental compared to coastal or lowland species within the group.
 Its ecological preference is nitrophilous, favouring habitats enriched by nutrients.
 This ecological adaptability enables Bacidia rubella to grow in a variety of continental environments, although it generally avoids heavily polluted areas.
-The species' presence across diverse climatic and ecological zones emphasises its adaptability within the Bacidia rubella group.
+In Nepal, Bacidia rubella has been reported at 300 m elevation in a compilation of published records.